cyoung-sudo/image-search-app-server/README.md

 <h1 align="center">Image Search App (server)</h1>

-## Description

-An app that allows the user to browse for images.
-This repository is the server code.
+<p align="center">An app that allows the user to browse for images.
+This repository is the server code.</p>

 ## Links